SixArm/rust-101/topics/keywords/struct-keyword-for-custom-data-types.md

 }
 ```

-This example defines an implementation block for the `Rectangle` struct using the `impl` keyword, and defines a method named `area` that calculates the area of the rectangle.
+This example uses `impl` to define an implementation block for the `Rectangle` struct, and defines a method named `area` that calculates the area of the rectangle.
 The `&self` parameter indicates that the method takes a reference to the struct as its first argument.

 Once a struct is defined, you can create instances of the struct by calling its constructor function, which is the name of the struct followed by `::new`.
 For example: